Updated

 - up to $2,000 in fines

 Robbery is prosecuted as a category B felony carrying two to fifteen (2 – 15) years in prison.
-But if the defendant had a deadly weapon, the judge may as much as double the sentence.
+Though if you had a deadly weapon, the judge may as much as double the sentence.

-Pick-pocketing is prosecuted as the Nevada crime of larceny from a person.
-The suspect uses no threats or violence, and the victim usually does not realize he/she has been stolen from until later.
+Pick-pocketing is prosecuted as larceny from a person.
+You use no threats or violence, and the victim usually does not realize they have been stolen from until later.

 Larceny from a person is a category C felony in Nevada, carrying: